Mac Jones Player Prop Bets for NFL Week 9 | New England vs. Carolina 11/7/2021

 Recent Performances

+- Jones put together a 217-yard performance against the Chargers last week, completing 51.4% of his passes.

-- Jones has racked up 753 passing yards (251.0 per game) and has a 62% completion percentage (57-for-92) over his last three appearances, tossing four touchdowns and one interception.
+- Over his last three games, Jones has collected 753 passing yards (251.0 per game) while going 57-for-92 (62% completion percentage) and throwing four touchdowns and one interception.

 Jones' New England Teammates